 - Infections that require antibiotics for 2 months/year.

 Patients may also present with atopic dermatitis (eczema rash) or asthma.

 Most patients with CVID also experience recurrent infections.
 In fact, only a small percentage of CVID patients (8-10%) have little or no medical history of infection.
 In addition to recurrent infections, CVID patients may display symptoms related to other conditions.
 CVID symptoms include:

 - Severe allergies

 - Chronic lung disease

 - Liver disorders

-A detailed history and physical exam is conducted.
-After obtaining a detailed history of your previous infections, symptoms, responses to immunizations and antibiotics, as well as family immunologic history, your allergist/immunologist may order additional laboratory studies to evaluate for specific antibody deficiency (SAD) or Common Variable Immunodeficiency (CVID).
+To get a SAD or CVID diagnosis, a detailed history and physical exam is conducted.
+After obtaining a detailed history of your previous infections, symptoms, responses to immunizations and antibiotics, as well as family immunologic history, your allergist/immunologist may order additional laboratory studies to evaluate for SAD or CVID.

-Specific tests to evaluate for SAD or CVID may include:
+Specific tests to diagnose for SAD or CVID may include:

 - Serum level measurements of IgG, IgA, and IgM